d-passaro/3D-Modularity-Revisited/README.md

 - **PDF**: [arXiv PDF](https://arxiv.org/pdf/2403.14920)
 - **Authors**: Miranda C. N. Cheng, Ioana Coman, Piotr Kucharski, Davide Passaro, Gabriele Sgroi

+## Repository Structure

+This repository is organized as follows:

+- **`notebooks/`** - Contains all the computational code, including Jupyter notebooks and SageMath files that reproduce the examples from the paper
+- **`documentation/`** - Contains detailed documentation for the code and mathematical functions

+To access the documentation, open `documentation/index.html` in your web browser.

 ## Prerequisites

 ### 1. SageMath